 The use of medications for weight loss

-To date (2022), the Therapeutic Goods Administration of Australia has approved the use of 5 different medications for weight loss – phentermine, orlistat, bupropion/naltrexone, liraglutide and the recently approved semaglutide.
+In Australia the Therapeutic Goods Administration (TGA) has approved the use of several different medications for weight loss – terzepatide, semaglutide, liraglutide, phentermine, orlistat, and bupropion/naltrexone.
 There are also other medications that have been proven to be successful weight loss medications, that are not TGA approved for weight loss in Australia.
 They are therefore sometimes prescribed “off label” for weight loss.

 The use of medications for weight loss is not a ‘one size fits all’ process.
 Treatment is individualised to the patient and results will vary from person to person.
-The average weight loss achieved in patients taking weight loss medications is 5-10% of total body weight.
+The average weight loss achieved in patients taking weight loss medications is 5-15% of total body weight.
 For some people it is less than this, for some it is more (20% or greater).
-New medications are currently being developed and tested that show even better results to the ones we currently have available, making this a very exciting area of medicine.

 • Pharmacotherapy can be a useful tool in effecting and maintaining clinically meaningful weight loss.